KarlsruheGraphGeneration/KaGen/README.md

 **Note**: Instead of calling the library functions listed below, you can also use `KaGen::GenerateFromOptionString()` to pass the generator options as a string (documentation is available in `kagen/kagen.h`).

-The library functions return the generated graph as an instance of type `kagen::KaGenResult`.
+The library functions return the generated graph as an instance of type `kagen::Graph`.
-By default, the graph is represented as an edge list, i.e., a vector `kagen::KaGenResult::edges[]` containing pairs of vertices.
+By default, the graph is represented as an edge list, i.e., a vector `kagen::Graph::edges[]` containing pairs of vertices.
 To generate a graph in compressed sparse row (CSR) format, call `kagen::KaGen::UseCSRRepresentation()` before generating the graph.
-Then, access the graph via `kagen::KaGenResult::xadj[]` and `kagen::KaGenResult::adjncy[]`.
+Then, access the graph via `kagen::Graph::xadj[]` and `kagen::Graph::adjncy[]`.

 ## General Graph Format